Mrinmayi03/FrenchSpeechSync/README.md

 docker build -t speaksync-frontend .

-docker run -p 3000:3000 speaksync-frontend
+docker run -it -p 8000:8000 --env-file app/.env speaksync-backend

 ### 💡 How to Use